ahmetalkilinc/LuceneCacmIndexer/README.md

 ## Try out the Apps

-First, run the IndexerApp, which give params, will index the CACM collection.
+First, run the IndexerApp, which will index the CACM collection.

 Then, you can run the SearchApp, which will take a list of queries, and run them against the index using LMD, and save the results to a result file (result/cacm/lmd.res).